 On June 5, 2020, the Government of Saskatchewan announced amendments to The Mineral Tenure Registry Regulations that granted relief to mining companies in response to the COVID-19 pandemic.
 The objective to the amendments were to provide mining exploration companies more time to raise necessary capital and allow companies time to provide COVID-safe access to their exploration projects while protecting stakeholders and exploration employees.
-The amendments provide a waiver for exploration expenditure requirements for two 12-month periods beginning March 18, 2020 when the Province declared a State of Emergency and again on March
+The amendments provide a waiver for exploration expenditure requirements for two 12-month periods beginning March 18, 2020 when the Province declared a State of Emergency and again on

-UEX CORPORATION Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)
+UEX CORPORATION Management's Discussion and Analysis

+For the six-month periods ended June 30, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

-18, 2021.
+March 18, 2021.
 The waiver changes mineral claim lapsing dates by a minimum of 24 months without any additional exploration expenditures.
 This provides companies with essentially a 24-month exploration work holiday without the risk of mineral claims expiring.
-Thus, none of UEX's mineral claims will expire before July 31, 2022.